ManageIQ/polisher/README.md

 used by both upstream and downstream developers to synergize operations and streamline the packaging and support process.

+## Dependencies

+Polisher is made available through [rubygems](http://rubygems.org/gems/polisher).

+Polisher dependends on the 'curb' rubygem which in return depends on the curl-devel headers.
+The user should install those and the development tools for their platform or install the curb gem packaged by their distribution like so:

+   # install the ruby & curl headers & development tools...
+   yum install ruby-devel libcurl-devel yum group install "Development Tools"

+   # ... or install the gem manually
+   yum install rubygem-curb

+Replace the 'yum install' commands with the corresponding ones on alternate platforms.

+Various polisher subcomponents depend on various command line utilities, these include:

+* /usr/bin/git - to checkout git repos
+* /usr/bin/koji - to query and build against koji
+* /usr/bin/yum - to query yum
+* /usr/bin/sed - to manipulated metadata
+* /usr/bin/md5sum - to generate required metadata
+* /usr/bin/fedpkg - to query fedora

 ## Installation

-Polisher is made available through [rubygems](http://rubygems.org/gems/polisher).
-To install the latest release and all dependencies simply run:
+To install the latest release and all ruby dependencies simply run:

     gem install polisher